This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Also note that this action seems to cause the game to crash very easily.
 If a particle affected by this action despawns due to its limited duration, the game will crash no matter what.

-An entire particle system in a single action.
+Defines a GPU particle system.
 This emits GPU particles, which means thousands of particles can be rendered without much impact on performance.

 Note that while this emits particles, it is itself not a particle, and the particles emitted by this action are not affected by everything that affects regular particles.

-The name of this action is from Elden Ring's RTTI, where it's called "StandardParticle".
+The name of this action is from Elden Ring's RTTI, where it's called "GXVfxStandardParticleAppearance".

 Note: This action does not exist in Dark Souls 3 or Sekiro, but it still has unknown fields and properties named after those games.
 This is because it makes the conversion between this action and GPUStandardParticle much simpler.
 When written for those two games, this action will be converted to the other action automatically.